 SEASIDE HEIGHTS, N.J.
 (AP) — The waterfront rides on Casino Pier are gone, swallowed by the sea.
-A roller coaster floats lazily in the waves.
+A roller coaster bobs lazily in the waves.
 Sand, leaves and debris choke roads lined with houses that rest on their sides.

 The rides at Casino Pier, a waterfront amusement park, vanished under the Atlantic Ocean’s power.
 A roller coaster from the Funtown Pier sat in the ocean.
 Roofs were ripped off houses, and utility poles were snapped in two, with their power lines tangled like shoelaces.

 The house where the “Jersey Shore” cast lived appeared to avoid any damage.
 But elsewhere on the island — technically a long, narrow peninsula — boats had been tossed like toys, resting atop houses and cars.
 One lay next to a motel.

 About 300 people have been taken off the island since the storm passed, public safety officials said.
 About 70 remain and will be ordered to leave and not allowed to return to the island until at least the weekend.